 1. Block the bottom of your doors.

 A LOT of heat is lost through the external doors of your home.
-Make sure there are no drafts getting in.
+Make sure there’s no cold air getting in and don’t let that warm air escape!

-Buy insulated weather strips at a local hardware store to help keep heat in your home when the door is closed.
+Buy insulated weather strips at a local hardware store to help keep heat in your home when the door is closed and keep the hot air in.

 Installing these insulated draft stoppers around the border of the door is a simple and affordable way to lower your heating.